29-Mayuri/29-Mayuri/README.md

 ## Hi there 👋

-I’m Mayuri Pawar - An AWS and DevOps Engineer with 2.10+ years of IT experience.
+👋 Hi, I’m Mayuri Pawar — an AWS and DevOps Engineer with 2.10+ years of IT experience.

 🚀 Skilled in CI/CD, Docker, Kubernetes, Terraform, and AWS services (EC2, S3, IAM, EKS).